Employee Engagement: What Is It & How Can You Improve It?

 Some of the key ways that employers do this is through:

 These are all rather qualitative measures to help build a foundation for an engagement framework.
-But, your team may also want to look at metrics like staff turnover, sick days, and other absence types to try and get a handle.
+Your team may also want to consider metrics like staff turnover, sick days, and other absence types to try and get a handle.
 These can also have an influence on engagement, especially when placed within a quantitative context.

 The Macleod Review, a report from 2009, identified four key ‘enablers’ of engagement: